soloyant/clast-size-mapping/README.md

 # Clast Size Measurement and Mapping using Mask R-CNN

 ## 1. Description
 Clasts Segmentation, Measurement and Mapping (CSMM) is an algorithm that uses the Mask-RCNN model ([He et al., 2017](https://openaccess.thecvf.com/content_iccv_2017/html/He_Mask_R-CNN_ICCV_2017_paper.html)) in order to analyze grain size of coarse clasts, rounded by water, on images.
 First, the model performs the unsupervized identification and contouring of the non-overlapping elements visible on RGB and Grayscale images.
 Their dimensions are then measured along the axes of the ellipse that shows the best fit to every detected object (fig. 1).
-When applied on ortho-images, the present algorithm is able to map several statistical indices commonly used in grain size analysis (quantiles, average, standard deviation, skewness, and kurtosis) (fig. 2) of different parameters (long/short axis length, circle equivalent diameter, particle surface area).
+When applied on ortho-images, the present algorithm is able to map several statistical indices commonly used in grain size analysis (quantiles, average, density, standard deviation, skewness, and kurtosis) (fig. 2) of different parameters (ellipse major and minor axis, clast length, width, orientation and surface area, detection probability score).

 *This code was written by Antoine Soloy and follows the methodology described in [Soloy et al. (2020)](https://www.mdpi.com/2072-4292/12/21/3659).
 It is based on the implementation of [Mask R-CNN by Matterport](https://github.com/matterport/Mask_RCNN)*